 - 250lbs. limit

-Review: The Sunny Health & Fitness SF-RW5515 is a perfect mid-level option for those interested in a magnetic rower.
+Review: The Sunny Health & Fitness SF-RW5515 is a perfect mid-level option for those interested in magnetic rowing machines.
 The steel construction feels smooth and sturdy and doesn't waver even under the most strenuous workouts.
-Unlike some machines, the levels of resistance here are noticeable.
+Unlike some machines, the different resistance levels can be clearly felt.
 The highest level will build strength in the quads and hamstrings.

-The angled design helps this rower to not take up a ton of space, and the attached wheels make for easy transport.
+The angled design helps this home rowing machine to not take up a ton of space, and the attached wheels make for easy transport.
 The padded seat was comfortable even after an extended rowing session.
 The handles and pedals are both designed to be anti-slip and proved that to be true even after a sweaty workout.

-If this machine came with a larger, backlit screen and workout programs, it would be the top option.
-But for those that are looking for a smooth ride without some of the high-end features, this is a great rower.
-Buy it here
+If this machine came with a larger, backlit screen and workout programs, it would be the best magnetic rower.
+But for those that are looking for a smooth ride without any distracting bells and whistles, this is a great magnetic rower.
+Check price here.

 - Angled design is a takes up less space and gives a better workout